Background pattern

 • Levodopa (used to treat Parkinson's disease).

-• St. John's Wort (a medicinal plant used to treat insomnia, mild depression, etc.).
+• St. John's Wort (a herbal remedy used to treat insomnia, mild depression, etc.).

-• Warfarin and other oral anticoagulants (used to make the blood more fluid).
+• Warfarin and other oral anticoagulants (used to make blood more fluid).

 Anesthesia:

-If you are to be anesthetized (for surgery), inform your doctor or dentist that you are taking trazodone.
+If you are going to undergo anesthesia (for an operation), inform your doctor or dentist that you are taking trazodone.

-Alcohol:This medicine potentiates drowsiness, reduces alertness, and also produces other effects.
-Do not drink alcohol while taking this medicine.
+Alcohol:this medication increases drowsiness, reduces alertness, and also produces other effects.
+Do not drink alcohol while taking this medication.

 Pregnancy, breastfeeding, and fertility